freeCodeCamp/freeCodeCamp/docs/FAQ.md

 Currently we have the user contributed translations being done in Chinese and Espanol.

-At the minute we are building our experience hosting the curriculum in the aforementioned languages.
+At this time we are building our experience hosting the curriculum in the aforementioned languages.
 Eventually, we intend to localize freeCodeCamp into several major world languages, like: Arabic, Hindi, Portuguese, Russian and more.

 We thank you for your patience while we iron out the workflow.